roukoutakis/getdata-008/CodeBook.md

 #### Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Finaly the desired result, a `tidy` data table is created with the average of each measurement per activity/subject combination.
-The new dataset is saved in `tidy.csv` file.
+The new dataset is saved in `tidy.txt` file.

 ```
 DT <- data.table(bigData)